 You'll also see our specially commissioned new sculpture representing the Anglo-Saxon ship buried here.
 At 27m long, it matches the size of the original ship and now sits in the courtyard, waiting to greet you as you arrive.

 There will of course also be opportunities to hear more about the project work and meet our team of staff and volunteers who have been working hard to bring the new Sutton Hoo vision to life.

 If all that sounds like you might need to take a breather, our new-look King's River Café is open, serving delicious meals, treats to eat and a much-needed cuppa, not to mention incredible views of the new ship sculpture.
 Or pay a visit to our brand new Keepers' Café next door to Tranmer House for quick bite and drinks to keep you going.
 You'll also be able to have a browse in the new Sutton Hoo shop and discover a range of specially sourced goodies - from mementos of your day out and a collection of fascinating books to something for your inner foodie!

 What’s coming next?

-The final piece of the puzzle will be the completion of a 17metre observation tower in the autumn, which will give views over the entire Royal Burial Ground and to the River Deben beyond, revealing the fascinating story of this evocative landscape.
+The final piece of the puzzle will be the completion of a 17metre observation tower early in 2020, which will give views over the entire Royal Burial Ground and to the River Deben beyond, revealing the fascinating story of this evocative landscape.

 It was from the River Deben that an Anglo-Saxon ship was hauled up the valley before it formed the burial found in Mound One, where the famous treasure was discovered.